+Common Units

-Common Units Representing Limited Partnership Interests Debt Securities
+Representing Limited Partnership Interests

+Debt Securities

 We may, from time to time, issue up to \$500,000,000 aggregate principal amount of common units and/or debt securities.
 We will specify in an accompanying prospectus supplement the terms of the securities.
 We may sell these securities to or through underwriters and also to other purchasers or through agents.
 We will set forth the names of any underwriters or agents in the accompanying prospectus supplement.
 Our common units are listed on the New York Stock Exchange under the symbol "NMM."
-On February 5, 2009, the last reported sales price of our common units on the NYSE was \$8.00 per common unit.
+On January 27, 2009, the last reported sales price of our common units on the NYSE was \$7.65 per common unit.

-Investing in our common units involves risks that are described in the "Risk Factors" section beginning on page 4 of this prospectus.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
-Any representation to the contrary is a criminal offense.

-This prospectus may not be used to consummate sales of securities unless it is accompanied by a prospectus supplement.

-The date of this prospectus is February 6, 2009.
+January 27, 2009, the last reported sales price of our common units on the NYSE was \$7.65 per common unit.
+Investing in our common units involves risks that are described in the "Risk Factors" section beginning on page 4 of this prospec tus.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities truthful or complete.
+Any representation to the contrary is a criminal offense. rities or determined if this This prospectus may not be used to consummate sales of securities unless it is accompanied by a prospectus supplement.
+The date of this prospectus is [] [], 2009.